|photo by Alice Lum|

 Up-to-date technology ruled the fourth floor.
 Here was the kitchen, the laundry, the refrigerating room and rooms for “the female help.”
 According to The Sun “The laundry work will be done according to the most improved methods.
 The washing machines will be turned by electricity, and the linen will all be ironed by flat-irons, which receive their motive power direct from an electric motor by means of wire attached to the handles.
 Ironing here will assume some of the characteristics of a fine art, the attention of the operating being confined entirely to the skillful guiding and not the propelling of the iron.
 The clothes will be dried in a special drying room.”

 The hospital boasted central heating by means of registers in the ceilings and floors.
-The Times said “The system to supply fresh air in the rooms at any temperature is admirable,” and The Sun wrote “So effective is the heating and ventilating apparatus that the entire supply of air in the rooms can be changed in from four to sixteen minutes.”
+The New York Times said “The system to supply fresh air in the rooms at any temperature is admirable,” and The Sun wrote “So effective is the heating and ventilating apparatus that the entire supply of air in the rooms can be changed in from four to sixteen minutes.”
 The Sun pronounced that “With these and other features the hospital authorities believe they have the finest hospital in the city.”

 |Lion heads decorate the metal cornice.
 Note the added touch of the blind arch in the brickwork of the chimney. photo by Alice Lum|